adore/daylight/doc/develop.md

 ActiveResource will not be able to resolve these associations correctly without using the model-based associations, because it:
-* Cannot determine endpoint or correct class to instanciate
+* Cannot determine endpoint or correct class to instantiate
 * Uses the wrong lookup key (in through associations and foreign key option)
 * Conditions will not be supplied in the request

-> NOTE: Daylight includes `Daylight::Refiners` on all models that inheret from
+> NOTE: Daylight includes `Daylight::Refiners` on all models that inherit from
 > `ActiveRecord::Base`.
 At this time there is no way to exclude this module
 > from any model.
+It does not modify existing ActiveRecord functionality.

 ### Serializers